 The margin squeeze tests will take place according to the principles described below and using the margin squeeze model presented in the annex to the decision.
 The purpose of the margin squeeze tests is to reveal whether buyers of regulated access from Telenor can achieve a positive margin by offering products that are equivalent to representative parts of Telenor's product portfolio in the retail markets.
-In the model, margins are calculated for a reference operator by comparing end-user revenue that Telenor achieves for the representative range of products included in the margin squeeze test with an access buyer's calculated costs associated with offering these products, including the costs of the purchase of access.
+In the model, margins are calculated for a reference operator by comparing end-user revenue that Telenor achieves for the representative range of products included in the margin squeeze test with an access buyer's calculated costs associated with offering these products, including the wholesale costs for access.

 Nkom imposes differentiated price regulation for the different access forms.
-In the market analysis, Nkom has defined the following four end-user markets as the basis for the derived wholesale market:
+In the market analysis, Nkom has defined the following two retail markets as the basis for the derived wholesale market:

-Residential market for bundled mobile services
+- Residential market for bundled mobile services - Business market for bundled mobile services